jerryetiang/ethereal-insights/THEWORD.md

 				`caligraphy`
 				`drum`
 			#inspire
-				With Chat+GPT, I have learned how to write better commit statements in my GitHub repositories.
+				With ChatGPT, I have learned how to write better commit statements in my GitHub repositories.